Komeran/avina/README.md

 Now, she only puts one tag infront of the User's nickname and therefore she uses a little system do decide which tag to choose.

-First of all, Avina only puts tags of roles, that have the `Display role members separately from members` setting enabled.
+First of all, if you want, you can have Avina only puts tags of roles, that have the `Display role members separately from members` setting enabled and ignore other role tags.
+You can do that using the `!checkhoist` command.

 From those roles, she chooses the one that is ranked highest in the roles list of the server.